What are the complete prerequisites and requirements for the PADI Divemaster course?

 What PADI materials will I need for the Divemaster course?

 You need the PADI Divemaster crewpack and it’s already included in the Divemaster course price (we don’t have a cheap course price with lots of hidden extras).
-You will get:

 What diving equipment do I need for the Divemaster course at Bali Scuba?